Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 The 4 C’s of High Performance

-Clarity: Mission, Strategy, Roles, Decision Rights, KPIs
+Clarity: Mission, Strategy, Roles, Decision Rights and KPIs

 Competence: Skills Gaps, Training, Coaching, Hiring Standards